top of page

 Booklist

 ""[AKOMP ] is an extraordinarily empathic journey into the mind and lived experience of a man who struggled to understand and explain his life . . .
-I urge you to let Allen introduce you to [their] uncle Bob."
+I urge you to let Allen introduce you to [his] uncle Bob."

 Little Village Magazine